Is it Time for a New Bow?

 I always find that my shooting intensifies during the new bow honeymoon.
 As a result, I usually shoot a little better every time I get one.
 Yeah, sometimes the honeymoon is short, but more often than not I end up loving my new sweetheart and she stacks up the antlers at least as well and often even better than the last one.

-Every 3 to 5: By my own estimation, those who buy every 3 to 5 years probably represent the majority of avid bowhunters.
+By my own estimation, those who buy every 3 to 5 years probably represent the majority of avid bowhunters.
 This is the group that doesn’t need a new bow every year.
-Yeah, they sacrifice a little performance in years 3 to 5 to the brand new technology, but the gap is getting narrower all the time.
+Yeah, they sacrifice a little performance in years 3 to 5 to the brand-new technology, but the gap is getting narrower all the time.

 If you’re due for a new bow now, consider buying last year’s model on discount.
 As the new bows arrive, the dealers have to clear out the old ones, so this is the perfect time for you to shop.
 Your accessories are also likely dated, so plan to upgrade those with the money you save on the bow.